zio/zio/docs/datatypes/contextual/zlayer.md

 ## Dependency Propagation

 When we write an application, our application has a lot of dependencies.
-We need a way to provide implementations and feeding and propagating all dependencies throughout the whole application.
+We need a way to provide implementations and to feed and propagate all dependencies throughout the whole application.
 We can solve the propagation problem by using _ZIO environment_.

 During the development of an application, we don't care about implementations.
-Incrementally, when we use various effects with different requirements on their environment, all part of our application composed together, and at the end of the day we have a ZIO effect which requires some services as an environment.
+Incrementally, when we use various effects with different requirements on their environment, all parts of our application compose together, and at the end of the day we have a ZIO effect which requires some services as an environment.
 Before running this effect by `unsafeRun` we should provide an implementation of these services into the ZIO Environment of that effect.

 ZIO has some facilities for doing this. `ZIO#provide` is the core function that allows us to _feed_ an `R` to an effect that requires an `R`.